Paper Doll Explains Your Health Insurance Explanation of Benefits

 EOBs exist so that:

 • You can understand real healthcare costs.
 Your EOB breaks down what the doctor charged, what the insurance company actually “lets” them charge, and what (if anything) the insurance company paid on your behalf.
 When you see all the actual numbers, you may get a sense of whether you’re overpaying for health insurance (vs. the coverage you’re getting for your needs), and you’ll definitely have a better sense of how U.S. healthcare finances work.
-Sorry.
+(Sorry.
+You’ll probably want a cookie or a nap to cheer you up after that.)

 There’s transparency so the process doesn’t seem so opaque.
 Yes, unless you take delight in checking the math, just seeing the billed charges, allowed amounts, network savings/contractual adjustments, and your responsibility (including deductibles, copayments, and/or coinsurance) gives you the opportunity (whether or not you take it) to get a handle on what the real costs of your health issues are.